Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Newquay, Cornwall

-Families love Newquay.
-Whether it’s trying one of the many exhilarating watersports, experiencing the breathtaking countryside, relaxing on the seven miles of golden sands and safe sandy beaches or simply enjoying the amazing array of facilities – it’s easy to see why Newquay has become so popular.
+Whether it’s watersports, the breathtaking countryside, relaxing on the seven miles of golden sands and safe sandy beaches, it’s easy to see why Newquay has become so popular.

-It’s focal point is the breathtaking riviera where soaring cliffs alternate with sheltered coves and thundering surf with secluded rock pools, smugglers’ caves and soft, golden sands stretching for seven miles.
-There is a charm in so much natural beauty and variety which is amplified by Newquay’s sport and leisure facilities.
+The focal point is the breathtaking Riviera, where soaring cliffs alternate with sheltered coves and thundering surf with secluded rock pools, smugglers’ caves and soft, golden sands stretching for seven miles.
+There is a charm in so much natural beauty and variety, which is amplified by Newquay’s sport and leisure facilities.

 One caveat worth noting: dogs are generally welcome but there is seasonal ban every Easter Sunday and September 30 from 7am until 7pm.